antublue/test-engine/MANUAL.md

 - `public` and `protected` methods are supported for `@TestEngine.X` annotations.

-- By default, methods are executed in alphabetical hierarchyTraversalOrder based on class/method name, with respect to location (superclass / subclass.)

-- `@TestEngine.Order` can be used to control test class hierarchyTraversalOrder / test method hierarchyTraversalOrder of execution.
+- `@TestEngine.Order` can be used to control test class order / test method order of execution.
-  - Classes/methods are sorted by the hierarchyTraversalOrder annotation value first, then alphabetically by the class name/method name.
+  - Classes/methods are sorted by the order annotation value first, then alphabetically by the class name/method name.
   - The test method name can be changed by using the `@TestEngine.DisplayName` annotation.
-  - Method hierarchyTraversalOrder is relative to the class (superclass or subclass) and other methods with the same annotation defined in the class.
+  - Method order is relative to the class (superclass or subclass) and other methods with the same annotation defined in the class.

-- **Class execution hierarchyTraversalOrder can't be guaranteed unless the test engine is configured to use a single thread.**
+- **Class execution order can't be guaranteed unless the test engine is configured to use a single thread.**

 ### Additional Test Annotations